lfr4704/tour-of-heroes-v6/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## node was updated to 8.11.2

+## to start app on cloud9 do the following:

+Edit the following line in  node_modules/webpack-dev-server/lib/Server.js (line 565), change to:

+return true;

+I am using cloud9 IDE then run: ng serve --port 8080 --host 0.0.0.0.
+Now works fine.